Saengchai Sunthornwat: Early life

 He was born on June 12, 1943, in Prachin Buri Province.
 He was a son of Pradit and Bunyuen Sunthornwat.
-He finished secondary school from Triam Udom Suksa School, bachelor's degree from Thammasat University and did his masters degree from a university in the United States.
+He finished secondary school from Triam Udom Suksa School, bachelor's degree from Thammasat University and did his master's degree from a university in the United States.
 He married Watcharee Sunthornwat with whom he had a son, Isara Sunthornwat.